jmcnamara/XlsxWriter/docs/html/_sources/introduction.txt

 file format.

-It can be used to write text, numbers, and formulas to multiple worksheets and it supports features such as formatting, images, page setup, autofilters, conditional formatting and many others.
+It can be used to write text, numbers, and formulas to multiple worksheets and it supports features such as formatting, images, charts, page setup, autofilters, conditional formatting and many others.

 This module cannot be used to modify or write to an existing Excel XLSX file.
 There are some :ref:`alternatives` Python modules that do that.